areggalstyan/reforging/README.md

 Specifies the height to which to knock back the entities.

-### WitherAbility

-Allows the player to throw a wither skull.

-#### price

-Specifies the amount of health and food taken from the player when activating the ability.

-##### health: double

-Specifies the amount of health taken from the player when activating the ability.

-##### food: int

-Specifies the amount of food taken from the player when activating the ability.

-#### cooldown: int

-Specifies the cooldown of the ability.

-#### name: string

-Specifies the name of the ability.

-#### speed: double

-Specifies the speed of the projectile.

 ### ThrowAbility

 Allows the player to throw their weapon dealing damage to all entities it hits.